 The game is still in Early Access on Steam, but you can give it a try and help the developers iron out bugs and test the latest features.

 A Good Match for: Old-school Road Rash fans.
 Also, gamers eager to kick some (literal) butt.

 Get it from Steam.

-If you’re not one for following racing lines and clean overtaking manoeuvres, your search ends here.
+If you’re not one for following racing lines and clean overtaking maneuvers, your search ends here.
 FlatOut 2 is a demolition derby themed racing game, with absolutely no limits.
 Often hailed as the best game in the FlatOut series, almost everything in the game is destructible.
 The tracks are designed to be fast, dangerous, and to promote edge-of-your-seat racing.
-The multiplayer is no longer functional (unless you use GameRanger), but the AI is programmed to kill and is more than capable to serve your needs.
+The multiplayer is no longer functional (unless you use GameRanger), but the AI is programmed to kill and is more than capable of serving your needs.